asreview/asreview/docs/source/lab/oracle.rst

 When this new model is trained, the unseen records' rank order is updated.
 Training and labeling occur a-synchronic.
 With fast models, a new ranking will probably be available before the user finished reading the text.
-With slower models, training continues until a new model is done, and the user can continue screening the next record in line (2nd, 3rd, etc.).
+With slower models, training continues until a new model is trained, and the user can continue screening the next record in line (2nd, 3rd, etc.).
 Therefore, the record shown to the user can be the one with the highest relevance score of the second last model or the highest-ranked as resulted from the latest model until a new